You're about to change your career. Learn how to write a career change resume that will get you the dream job.

 - Additional activities

 Nail it like these stay at home mom resume examples:

 The first of those stay at home mom resume examples shows a great employee.

 Expert Hint: Your cover letter will be a critical addition to your resume for stay at home moms.
-You’ll need to convince them you can make the shift to remote work smoothly.
+So it's in your best interest to learn how to write a cover letter.
+You’ll need to convince your employer you can make the shift to remote work smoothly.

 Want to try a different look?
 There’s 18 more.
 A single click will give your document a total makeover.
 Pick a cover letter template here.

 For a stay at home mom resume that wakes them up:

 - Use the stay at home mom resume template up top.
 It gets employers to listen for a change.